u12206050/gridsome-source-mysql/README.md

   * Build up your mysql queries as you need to get the data you require.

-  * Supports sub queries
+  * Supports sub queries and references between content types

 View the [changelog](https://github.com/u12206050/gridsome-source-mysql/blob/master/CHANGELOG.md) for any possible changes from previous versions.

 ## Install

-  `npm install gridsome-source-mysql`
+  `npm install gridsome-source-mysql --save`

 ## Setup